Written by Sarah Elisabeth Johnson for MonaCorona.com

 There are, for simplicity’s sake, only a few large cities in New Zealand.
 I could rank them all by size (like I did in my blog about travelling to New Zealand), but here let’s just stick with the top five.
 The largest city is Auckland, in the northern half of the North Island, which is one of the few cities in the world to lie between two major bodies of water: the Tasman Sea and the Pacific Ocean.
 Wellington, which lies at the southern edge of the North Island, is the capital.
 A lot of people describe it as “the coolest little capital,” and I assure you, it’s pretty cool.
 It also boasts a few luxury properties and experiences, so it’s a must do for any luxury traveller.

 On the South Island, there’s Nelson, which is at the north edge of the South Island, is the gateway to several national parks and a popular vacation destination for Kiwis (the people, not the bird).
 Christchurch is the largest city on the South Island, probably most known for the devastating earthquake in 2011.
 It’s also a significant port city for scientific Antarctic vessels.
 (Cruise ships, though, go from South America.)
 Christchurch is located on the eastern side, just north of the Banks Peninsula.
 And, finally, there’s Dunedin.
 Dunedin is about five hours south of Christchurch, and is home to New Zealand’s oldest university, University of Otago.
+Consider taking a South Island road trip to enjoy all it has to offer in a leisurely way.

 The People of New Zealand